teddziuba/engineering-management-pearls/README.md

 🦪 **If your team doesn't have enough to do, you have weak product management.**

-You should have a 1-year roadmap that you can explain in 30 seconds.
+You should be able to explain what your team is doing for the next year in 30 seconds.
 If your team is looking for projects to fill their quarterly dance card, then the product managers that support you are not feeding you.